Saturday, March 31, 2012

 Bearing this in mind, our theme for WSD this year is called ‘Chirp for the sparrow!
 Tweet for the sparrow!’
 This is a call to you, our friends across the world – individuals, institutes, companies and experts – to spread the word to save the sparrow and other common species.
 You can do it easily, by using your everyday communication devices: your mobile phones, emails, telephones as well as sharing thought on websites, social networking sites, blogs and every other possible platform.

-* Make the WSD logo your profile picture and the WSD website your homepage.
+What you can do?* Make the WSD logo your profile picture and the WSD website your homepage.

 We encourage you to make the WSD logo your profile picture on social networking sites (like Facebook, Twitter, Orkut, etc.), as well as your messenger and chat accounts.
 Make the WSD website (www.worldsparrowday.org) your homepage on your personal computer.